-When you're a new mom, the hard work doesn't end when you give birth.
-Oh no, it's just beginning.
-The thing is, it can be hard juggling the breastfeeding diet and giving your tiny one the right nutrients while trying to fit into your old jeans.
-You see, when you're feeding your baby breastmilk, they're eating what you're eating—meaning you need to be sure you're consuming the right things to promote growth and development.
+It can be hard to juggle the breastfeeding diet that gives your little the right nutrients while trying to fit into your old jeans.
+When you're feeding your baby breastmilk, they're eating what you're eating, so you should be sure you're consuming the right foods to promote growth and development.

 - Consume a varied and balanced diet with adequate protein, fruits, vegetables, whole grains, and dairy sources.

 - Stay away from processed foods, canned foods, excess sugar, and artificial sweeteners.

 - Make sure to hydrate—aim for eight cups of water per day.

 - Get on a consistent eating schedule to keep up energy levels (try to refuel every three to four hours with healthy snacks between meals).

 - Skipping meals to get off baby weight only makes you overeat at the next meal and slows down your metabolism; also, it does not promote optimal energy levels.

 - Try to do some kind of physical activity a few days a week (walking counts!).

 - Breastfeeding can burn up to 500 calories a day, so if you are very active you should be mindful of consuming adequate calories.